Bookroo/bookroo.github.io/_posts/2017-07-28-fri-yay-favorites.md

 layout: post
 published: false
 ---
 Time for a new post we like to call Fri-Yay Favorites!
-We've taken a few of our favorite images from social media this past month and compiled them into one big bundle of joy in this blog post.
+We've taken a few of our favorite images [from you](http://blog.bookroo.com/were-grateful-for-you "We're Grateful for You!") on our social media this past month and compiled them into one big bundle of joy in this blog post.
 If you'd like the chance to be featured, be sure to [tag us](https://www.bookroo.com "Bookroo")!

 [IG : @bookroo_love (and #bookroo!)](https://www.instagram.com/bookroo_love/ "Bookroo's Instagram")